 Hotel Grand Chancellor Surfers Paradise is situated in the heart of Surfers Paradise surrounded by pristine beaches, iconic theme parks and an energetic nightlife.
 Famous for its sun, surf and...
 More

-Offering value-for-money accommodations situated just across the street to the beach and in the centre of action, Chateau Beachside Surfers Paradise makes for an ideal base for extended stays in...
+With elegantly appointed accommodations linking the beach and the city, Australis Sovereign Hotel Surfers Paradise makes for an ideal base for chic vacationers exploring Gold Coast.
+While in...
 More

 Featuring luxurious accommodations and amenities housed in two modern towers, Peppers Broadbeach provides a comfortable and welcoming haven for business and leisure travellers in Gold Coast.
 Aside...
 More